BennyTheDev/tap-protocol-specs/README.md

 TAP works entirely without the use of L2 chains or other overly complex mechanics, but utilizes tapping - a simple mechanism to verify transactions within the protocol.

-The goal of TAP is not to replace or compete with BRC-20 but instead embraces it and allows for new features that will be consistently added to the protocol by community driven governance.
+The goal of TAP is to built upon what made BRC-20 great but maintaining independence from centralized entities.
+TAP allows for new features that will be consistently added to the protocol by community driven governance.

 The BRC-20 ticker lengths 1,2 and 4 are reserved for future interordinal bridging between BRC-20 and TAP Tokens and cannot be deployed on TAP.